 - Campden Tablets (optional, but recommended)

-Put campden tablets into apple cider, leaving the container covered but not sealed, this kills bacteria and fungi as well as removes chloramines.
-One tablet per gallon is plenty.
+Put campden tablets into apple cider, leaving the container covered but not sealed.
+This kills bacteria and fungi as well as removes chloramines.
+1 tablet per gallon is plenty.
 We want to get rid of bacteria and fungi that could cause off-flavors or spoil the cider entirely.
-After around twenty four hours the campden tablets have dissolved, completed their chemical reactions, and have evaporated out of the cider.
+After around 24 hours, the campden tablets have dissolved, completed their chemical reactions, and have evaporated out of the cider.

-Empty all the cider into a big container, I used a 6 gallon carboy, which is a big glass jug commonly used by home winemakers and brewers.
+Empty all the cider into a big container, I used a 6-gallon carboy, which is a big glass jug commonly used by home winemakers and brewers.
 Add the pectic enzyme, yeast nutrient, and yeast and give good shake or mix.
-You may want to add only one or two gallons of apple cider before the other ingredients, to make it easier to shake or mix.
+You may want to add only 1 or 2 gallons of apple cider before the other ingredients.
+This will make it easier to shake or mix.

 Yeast Nutrient & Pectic Enzyme